MrQuatrelle/OC-part2/src/README.md

 Acknowledgments
 ---------------

-Utils where provided by DEI/IST/ULisboa (Operating Systems)
+Utils where provided by DEI/IST/ULisboa (at Operating Systems course)